hadley/adv-r/Package-basics.md

       Authors@R: person("Hadley", "Wickham", role = c("aut", "cre"))

 There are a number of other less commonly used fields like `BugReports`, `KeepSource`, `OS_type` and `Language`.
 A complete list of the `DESCRIPTION` fields that R understands can be found in the [R extensions manual][description].

+## Source, binary and bundled packages

+So far we've just described the structure of a source package: the development version of a package that lives on your computer.
+There are also two other type of package: bundled packages and binary packages.

+A package __bundle__ is a compressed version of a package is a single file.
+By convention, package bundles in R use the extension `.tar.gz`.
+This is linux convention indicating multiple files have been collapsed into a single file (`.tar`) and then compressed using gzip (`.gz`).
+The package bundle is useful if you want to manually distribute your package to another R package developer.
+It is not OS specific.
+You can use `devtools::build()` to make a package bundle.

+If you want to distribute your package to another R user (i.e. someone who doesn't necessarily have the development tools installed) you need to make a __binary__ package.
+Like a package bundle, a binary package is a single file, but if you uncompress it, you'll see that the internal structure is a little different to a source package:

+* a `Meta/` directory contains a number of `Rds` files.
+These contain cached metadata about the package, like what topics the help files cover and a parsed versions of the `DESCRIPTION` files.
+(If you want to look at what's in these files you can use `readRDS`)

+* a `html/` directory contains some files needed for the html help.

+* there are no `.R` files in the `R/` directory - instead there are three files that store the parsed functions in an efficient format.
+This is basically the results of loading all the R code and then saving the functions with `save`, but with a little extra metadata to make things as fast as possible.

+* If you had an code in the `src/` directory there will now be a `libs/` directory that contains the results of compiling that code for 32 bit (`i386/`) and 64 bit (`x64`)

+Binary packages are platform specific: you can't install a windows binary package on a mac or vice versa.
+You can use `devtools::build(binary = TRUE)` to make a package bundle.

+An __installed__ package is just a binary package that's been uncompressed into a package library, described next.

+## Package libraries

+A library is a collection of installed packages.
+You can have multiple libraries on your computer and most people have at least two: one for the recommended packages that come with a base R install (like `base`, `stats` etc), and one library where the packages you've installed live.
+The default is to make that directory dependent on which version of R you have installed - that's why you normally lose all your packages when you reinstall R. If you want to avoid this behaviour, you can manually set the `R_LIBS` environmental variable to point somewhere else. `.libPaths()` tells you where your current libraries live.

+This makes When you use `library(pkg)` to load a package, R looks through each path in `.libPaths()` to see if a directory called `pkg` exists.

+## Installing packages

+Package installation is the process whereby a source package gets converted into a binary package and then installed into your local package library.
+There are a number of tools that automate this process:

+* `install.packages()` installs a package from CRAN.
+Here CRAN takes care of making the binary package and so installation from CRAN basically is equivalent to downloading the binary package value and unzipping it in `.libPaths()[1]` (but you should never do this by hand because the process also does other checks)

+* `devtools::install()` installs a source package from a directory on your computer.

+* `devtools::install_github()` installs a package that someone has published on their [github](http://github) account.
+There are a number of similar functions that make it easy to install packages from other internet
+  locations: `install_url`, `install_gitorious`, `install_bitbucket`, and so
+  on.

+## Exercises

+(to be integrated throughout the chapter)

+* Go to CRAN and download the source and binary for XXX.
+Unzipped and compare.
+  How do they differ?

+* Download the __source__ packages for XXX, YYY, ZZZ.
+What directories do they contain?

+* Where is your default library?
+What happens if you install a new package from CRAN?

 [r-ext]:http://cran.r-project.org/doc/manuals/R-exts.html#Creating-R-packages
 [description]: http://cran.r-project.org/doc/manuals/R-exts.html#The-DESCRIPTION-file